gitsh01/libertyvillagers/README.md

 ### Debug

-* Villagerstats command which gives you a summary how how many Villagers are in your town and what their occupations are, how many are homeless, and how many open beds are available.
+* Villagerstats command which gives you a summary how how many Villagers are in your town and what their occupations are, how many are homeless, and how many open beds are available, in an easy to read book format.
 * Villagerinfo command which tells you a summary of a Villager standing before you - where there bed is, where their workstation is, where their meeting place is, and what they are holding in their inventory.
 If looking at a Point of Interest (such as a workplace, bed, or bell), it will tell you whether that POI is claimed by a Villager.